Chlodwig-tech/img2d6-cuda/README.md

 # img2d6-cuda

-This project  implements an program written in CUDA that transforms an input image into a grid of D6 dices, where each die face represents a block of the original image.
+This project  implements an program written in CUDA that transforms an input image into a grid of D6 dices, where each dice face represents a block of the original image.
 The program uses the CUDA parallel computing framework to process the image efficiently.

 To compile:
   - nvcc -o image2d6 main.cu